contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If a member in good standing gives a dissenting vote, a member of the stake presidency confers with him or her privately after the meeting.
 The officer determines whether the dissenting vote was based on knowledge that the person is guilty of conduct that should disqualify him from being ordained to the priesthood office.

 Some brethren may need to be ordained before they can be presented in a general stake meeting.
 When this occurs, they are presented in their ward sacrament meetings for a sustaining vote.
 Their names are then presented in the next stake conference or stake general priesthood meeting to ratify the ordination.
+The process for sustaining, as outlined earlier in this section, is adapted for a ratifying vote.
+This includes providing an opportunity for stake members to give an opposing vote.

 When the necessary interviews and approvals are completed, the ordination is performed according to the instructions in [18.10](18-priesthood-ordinances-and-blessings.md#1810-conferring-the-priesthood-and-ordaining-to-an-office).